Südavia: History

-In 1987 the Beech 1900 was introduced and since this was the first pressurized aircraft in the fleet, it was used for the Italian routes.
-In February 1988, Südavia began to work closely with DLT which led to the introduction of the Embraer EMB 120 Brasilia acquired from DLT.
+In 1987 the Beech 1900 was introduced and since this was the first pressurized aircraft in the fleet, it was used for the routes to Italy.
+In February 1988, Südavia began to work closely with DLT and this led to the introduction of the Embraer EMB 120 Brasilia.
 The rapid expansion of Südavia brought financial problems and some routes were taken over by DLT.
-It was during this time that DLT tried to take over Südavia but the deal failed and a group of investors was found that took over 44% of the company and with that capital the Brasilias were replaced by the Saab 340.
+It was during this time that DLT tried to take over Südavia but the deal failed and a group of investors (Air Exel) was found that took over 43,9% of the company and the Brasilias were replaced by Saab 340.
 But by April 1990 the mounting debt and financial troubles led to the revocation of the license and operations were suspended.